Grey Red Echeveria

 Planting & Growing

-Gray Red Echeveria will grow to be about 8 inches tall at maturity extending to 12 inches tall with the flowers, with a spread of 24 inches.
+Grey Red Echeveria will grow to be about 8 inches tall at maturity extending to 12 inches tall with the flowers, with a spread of 24 inches.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 20 years.
+As an evegreen perennial, this plant will typically keep its form and foliage year-round.

 This plant does best in full sun to partial shade.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
 It is not particular as to soil pH, but grows best in sandy soils.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This particular variety is an interspecific hybrid.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.